mandril888/ejercicios-javascript/README.md

 #EXERCISES JAVASCRIPT

->In these file you can see my evolution in javascript during my bootcamp.
-The root is divided in files named by date.
+>Here ypu can see my evolution in javascript during my bootcamp.
+The file ejercicios-javascript is divided in differents files, depending the kind of exercises done it.